TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

 It is possible to move all caches to a dedicated cache server with specialized cache systems like the Redis key-value store (a so called `NoSQL database <http://en.wikipedia.org/wiki/NoSQL>`_).

-Major parts of the original caching framework were originally backported from TYPO3 Flow.
+Major parts of the original caching framework were formerly backported from TYPO3 Flow.

 .. toctree::
    :titlesonly: